 And make you and me much happier.

 You’ll discover the good in you, amplify it, and become great.
-Maybe the greatest!
+The greatest!

 Are you coachable?

 Can you let go of your security blanket?
-It can be real hard to do.
+It’s hard to do.

 Stand taller, more erect.